 Summary: HDA annotation from proteome-scale high-throughput subcellular localization study mapping yeast protein localization.
 Confirms mitochondrial localization through immunolocalization-based approach.

 Reason: This study represents the first large-scale proteome localization study in yeast, using high-throughput immunolocalization of epitope-tagged proteins to determine subcellular localization.
-SOD2 was identified among proteins localized to mitochondria.
-This represents direct experimental evidence for mitochondrial localization at genome scale.
-The methodology is robust though localization to the matrix specifically would require additional evidence.
+SOD2 was identified among proteins localized to mitochondria in the GOA HDA record.
+The locally cached publication text contains the study abstract and methodology but not the SOD2-specific table entry, so this review cites the PMID-level method and treats matrix-specific localization as requiring additional evidence.

 Supporting Evidence: